derekriemer/tdsr-NVDA/readme.md

 ## Disabling NVDA's console support.

 Pressing nvda+f5 will kill console support.
-Review cursor still works, but bye bye editoing commands and dynamic content changes.
+Review cursor still works, but bye bye editing commands and dynamic content changes.
 Note: There are still bugs here, if you know how to fix them, tell me, otherwise, I'll investigate them sometime.

 ## Caviots